UTCS-ML-course/utcs-ml-course.github.io/info/schedule.md

 # Course Schedule

 {: .warning}
-Topics are subject to update.
+Lecture topics are tentative and subject to change.

 {% for module in site.modules %}
 {{ module }}